 Kaziranga National Park sprawls along the floodplains on both sides of the Brahmaputra River.
-The park is awash with vibrant landscapes of deciduous woodlands, peppered with immense expanses of savannah grasslands and river islands carved by the ever-changing course of the Brahmaputra River.
-The massive park is segmented into five distinct ranges, four of which lie on the southern end of the river.
-Declared a sanctuary in 1916, the Park is dedicated to conservation and sustainable practices that ensure the care of its furry and feathered residents.
-The park boasts a wide variety of wildlife, birdlife and flora dotted throughout its extensive grounds.
+The Park is awash with vibrant landscapes of deciduous woodlands, peppered with immense expanses of savannah grasslands and river islands carved by the ever-changing course of the Brahmaputra River.
+Declared a sanctuary in 1916, the Park is dedicated to conservation and sustainable practices and boasts a wide variety of wildlife, birdlife and flora.

-Morning and evening dame drives through the park are a veritable feast for the senses, encompassing unbelievable scenery and an orchestra of Indian sounds.
-Game drives are led by experienced and trained guides who tailor each excursion to suit your preferences, whether it’s to view a certain animal, learn about the mannerisms of different species and their habitats or simply to enjoy the vast expanse of land and the panoramic surroundings.
-Guides are eager and always willing to impart their vast knowledge and expertise to interested travellers.
+Morning and evening game drives through the Park are a veritable feast for the senses, featuring spectacular scenery and an orchestra of sounds.
+Game drives are led by experienced and trained guides who tailor each excursion to suit your preferences, whether it’s to view a certain animal, learn about the mannerisms of different species and their habitats or simply to enjoy the diverse landscape.

-The park is home to many endangered and vulnerable wildlife and bird species, housing more than 70% of the world’s one horned rhinoceros, as well as 25 globally threatened and 21 near threatened species of birds.
-Massive droves of pelican and rose-ringed parakeet can be found in the shallows and on tree branches, whilst the mighty crested serpent eagle and grey-headed fishing eagle soar through the clear skies in search of prey.
-The park is home to the Indian elephant and Asiatic water buffalo wade along the sandy banks of the river alongside swamp deer.
-The famous Bengal tiger strides through the tall grass, distinguished by its copper striped coat and predatory presence.
-Colonies of langur monkeys chatter in the trees, while the forests are alive with the sounds of Kaziranga’s various bird species.
+Home to many endangered and vulnerable wildlife and bird species, including the one-horned rhinoceros, as well as numerous globally threatened species of birds, the Park is also inhabited by Indian elephant, Asiatic water buffalo, barasingha (swamp deer) and the Bengal tiger.
+Massive droves of the pelican and rose-ringed parakeet can be found in the shallows and on tree branches, whilst the mighty crested serpent eagle and grey-headed fishing eagle soar through the clear skies in search of prey.